OpenGameDesign/OpenGDS/Math.md

 - `Input`: The language specific input stream that scalar types can be read from.
 - `size`: The language variable type to express how much memory/space a data type takes up when its read/written from Input/Output.

-### Calculator< T >
+### `Calculator< T >`

 ##### `ZERO: T`
   An instance of the data type with components with values of 0.
+This should be read-only if possible - otherwise this should never be passed to functions as an `out` parameter.
 ##### `ONE: T`
   An instance of the data type with components with values of 1.
+This should be read-only if possible - otherwise this should never be passed to functions as an `out` parameter.
 ##### `create(): T`
   Creates a new instance of T with components with values of 0.
+If pooling is enabled on the calculator, this may take from the pool.
-##### `create( component:S ): T`
+##### `createUniform( component:S ): T`
   Creates a new instance of T with components with values of `component`.
 ##### `clone( source:T ): T`
   Creates a new instance of T with components with the same values in `source`.